NikolaJov96/GravityCrusherOpenshift/README.md

 npm install express socket.io nodemailer mysql uuid
 ```

+5. Some configuration files are not in the repository because they contain
+information such as usernames or passwords for an email or database account,
+but the are required in order to properly run the server.
+Examples of how
+these files must look like and where they must be placed in the project
+directory tree can be found in the `examples` directory.

-5. Finally, run the server using the following command:
+6. Finally, run the server using the following command:
 ```
 node app
 ```

 ## Documentation
-All available documentation (description, use cases, data model etc.) can be found
+All available documentation (description, use cases, data model etc) can be found
-under the doc/ directory tree.
+under the `doc` directory tree.